How to Implement QA/QC Checklists in Digital Takeoff Reviews

 No more manual counting or sitting in front of the screen for hours.
 With AI-based takeoff software like Beam AI, you can 100% automate your material takeoff process and save 90% of the time otherwise spent on taking off material quantities.
 Now, all you need to do is review the takeoffs done by Beam AI and push the ready-to-use Excel for preparing estimates.
 The features are:

 • Multiple export options: Beam AI’s cloud platform makes teamwork easy.
-Share takeoffs in real time with GCs, subcontractors, or suppliers across various formats, including custom Excel exports, view-only links, and PDFs.
+Share takeoffs in real time with general contractors, subcontractors, or suppliers across various formats, including custom Excel exports, view-only links, and PDFs.

 • Automatic adjustments for scope changes: Beam AI streamlines the revision process by automatically detecting changes in drawings, eliminating the need to start from scratch.
 Simply upload the updated plans, and the AI will highlight every modification, allowing you to quickly identify new details, saving hours of manual review and reducing costly errors.